Mario-Mellek/Deployment-Project/Documentation/Documentation/pipeline.md

 2- Jobs
 -   Install the code dependencies for the back and front-end applications (package.json)
 -   Build back and front-end applications

+3- Hold for approval
--   Deploy the backend API application to Elastic Beanstalk
+-   Deploys the backend API application to Elastic Beanstalk
 -   Deploys the front-end application to AWS S3 bucket